MPD Prospect Day

 Washington, DC 20032

-The gate to the Metropolitan Police Academy opens at 6:30 am.
-Upon arrival on premises, an officer will direct you to the appropriate location to park.
+The gate to the Metropolitan Police Academy opens one hour before your Prospect Day event start time.
+Upon arrival on the premises, an officer will direct you to the appropriate location to park.
 Parking is available nearby.

 The Potomac Job Corps